Mandela-Inegbedion/Mandela-Inegbedion/README.md

 - 🌱 I Learn Everyday
 - 🔭 I’m a Web Developer skilled in JavaScript, CSS and HTML
 - 🧠 I’m constantly learning more about frontend performance.
+- 🤔 I’m looking for help with Competitive Programming
 - ⚡ Fun fact: I use most of my time making reasearch, watching videos and learning new things.

 ---